What Constitutes a Hit-and-Run in New York City?

 - Altered relationships with family members

-- Loss of life quality and independence.
+- Loss of life quality and independence

-Our approach involves thorough documentation of all impacts through medical records, expert testimony, financial analysis, and detailed accounts of how the incident has transformed your daily life.
+Our approach involves thorough documentation of all impacts through medical records, medical expert testimony, financial analysis, and detailed accounts of how the incident has transformed your daily life.
 This comprehensive case development helps secure compensation that truly reflects your specific situation rather than generic calculations that often undervalue complex cases.

-Time Limitations for New York City Hit and Run Claims
+Time Limitations for New York City Hit-and-Run Claims

-Claims involving uninsured motorist coverage through your own insurance carrier typically require notice within 30 days of the accident, with formal claims subject to policy-specific deadlines usually ranging from six months to three years.
+Claims involving uninsured motorist coverage through your own insurance carrier typically require notice within 30 days of the accident, with formal claims subject to policy-specific deadlines, usually ranging from six months to three years.

 If your case potentially involves government vehicles, such as city buses or maintenance trucks, you must file a Notice of Claim within just 90 days, followed by a lawsuit within one year and 90 days.

-Determining Hit and Run Case Value
+Determining Hit-and-Run Case Value

 Key factors affecting your case value include: